MASILab/Inhale_Exhale_CT/README.md

 4) **train_test_split.ipynb**: Merge dataframes of initial sampling and additional sampling.
 Add splits of train, val and test for the purpose of training cycleGAN.

+5) **classifyGOLDfor100sampledCOPD.ipynb**: GOLD classification got the sampled labels.
+Some values were repeated again and the dataframe size went from 200 to 248.
+However, labels are correct.

+6) **samplecontrols.ipynb**: Sampling all controls.
+Contains entire code workflow from the first 4 steps in one notebook (Easy for future reference)